The Theory of Funniness

 To examine the last case in a bit more detail, let’s say our comic actor is playing a scientist or inventor.
 He gets an idea and loudly says “A-ha!”.
 Why is it funnier if, while saying so, he points his right index finger straight up?
 I really can’t find a resonable way to apply the word “violation” to that.
 What he’s doing is making a callback to a cultural trope or stereotype in which that gesture was considered appropriate for such a declaration.
 It’s incongruous, one might say, because our experience is that people saying “aha” in real life don’t do this.

 Here’s a tricky one.
 Let’s say our comic actor is playing an upper class toff.
-Sometimes he gets a laugh by using a word or phrases that’s just especially redolent of the stereotype he’s playing — when he’s been sounding snooty all along, but then comes up with something that seems even snootier than before.
+Sometimes he gets a laugh by using a word or phrase that’s just especially redolent of the stereotype he’s playing — when he’s been sounding snooty all along, but then comes up with something that seems even snootier than before.
 It’s hard to see how this is either an incongruity or a violation, because instead of applying a twist to our expectations, he’s reinforcing them.
 The humor seems to come from a reaction that says, we thought we had the measure of how much this character differs from you and me, but now it turns out he’s even more unlike us than we thought.
 The same can happen with any other character type we have strong stereotypical expectations of, like a southern redneck or a drag queen or a hippie or a New Jersey mafioso.

 You can get humor out of any situation where you deal with a person whose culture is strongly different from ours.
 The theory that humor is there to detect bad thinking applies here, I think: when we look for erroneous logic and misperception and ignorance, the differences between cultures can easily register as false positives.
 The person seems locally ignorant and foolish, regardless of how clever and knowledgeable they really are.
 And I suppose that’s an incongruity relative to how we expect our friends and neighbors to act.